 Do I Need to Purchase a Chevy Extended Warranty or Vehicle Protection Plan from autopom?

 Choosing to purchase extended coverage for your Chevrolet is ultimately a personal decision.
 However, here are some things to consider:

 Unfortunately, Chevrolet does not have the same reputation for quality as other brands in the same vehicle categories.
-Let's face it, people typically find Toyota and Honda to be the brands synonymous with quality.
+Let’s face it, people typically find Toyota and Honda to be the brands synonymous with reliability.

 Before making any decision, research your specific model and year to ensure reliability.
 Certain models are known to have problems, making the extended protection decision a no-brainer.
 A good resource to check is Edmonds.com.